Achievements are listed in chronological order, with oldest at the bottom.

 The poem was performed for the first time at the Poetry Cafe in Covent Garden on February 8th, 2019.

-You can find a current copy of my up-to-date CV by clicking here.
+You can find a current copy of my up-to-date biography by clicking here.